MystenLabs/sui/external-crates/move/crates/move-analyzer/editors/code/README.md

   - type on hover
   - outline view showing symbol tree for Move source files
   - inlay hints:
-    - types: local declarations and lambda parameters
+    - types: local declarations, lambda parameters, variant and struct pattern matching
     - parameter names at function calls
 - If the opened Move source file is located within a buildable project you can build and (locally) test this project using `Move: Build a Move package` and `Move: Test a Move package` commands from